mcnamee/mcp-servers/README.md

 4. "What's on my calendar for the next 7 days?" → `outlook_get_calendar`
 5. "What did I send last week?" → `outlook_list_sent_emails`
 6. "Find everything about the 'Acme renewal' across my Inbox, Sent Items and Archive from the last month." → `outlook_search_recent`
+7. "Search only my 'Projects' and 'Sent Items' folders for anything about the budget review." → `outlook_search_recent` with a `folders` argument overriding the default set
-7. "What are my actual Outlook folder names, so I can point the search at the right archive?" → `outlook_list_folders`
+8. "What are my actual Outlook folder names, so I can point the search at the right archive?" → `outlook_list_folders`

 ### ms-word.py